3.3.3 Patch countdown

 The text of the email sets the deadline for this countdown batch.
 At present, batches are done on Tuesday, Thursday and Sunday evenings.

 At the next countdown, if no problems were found, the patch will be set to Patch::push.
 New contributors should ask for it to be merged.
-Developers merge their patches themselves, see section Merging to master and Commit access.
+Developers merge their patches themselves, see Merging to master and Commit access.

 Alternately, your patch may be set to Patch::needs_work, indicating that you should fix something (or at least discuss why the patch needs no modification).
 It also happens that patches waiting for minor fixes are put on countdown a second time.